thirdweb-dev/unity-sdk/README.md

 - Use IL2CPP over Mono when possible in the Player Settings.
 - Using the SDK in the editor (pressing Play) is an accurate reflection of what you can expect to see on native platforms.
 - In order to communicate with the SDK on WebGL, you need to `Build and run` your project so it runs in a browser context.
-- In some cases, setting `Managed Stripping Level` to minimal when using IL2CPP is also helpful - you can find it under `Player Settings` > `Other Settings` > `Optimization`
+- In most cases, setting `Managed Stripping Level` to minimal when using IL2CPP is also helpful - you can find it under `Player Settings` > `Other Settings` > `Optimization`

 ## WebGL